awsdocs/aws-glue-user-guide/doc_source/setting-up.md

 ### Additional permissions when using connectors<a name="getting-started-min-privs-connectors"></a>

-If you are using an AWS Glue Custom Connector and connection to access a data store, the role used to run the AWS Glue ETL job needs additional permissions attached:
+If you're using an AWS Glue Custom Connector and connection to access a data store, the role used to run the AWS Glue ETL job needs additional permissions attached:
-+ The AWS managed policy `AmazonEC2ContainerRegistryReadOnly` for accessing connectors purchased from AWS Marketplace
++ The AWS managed policy `AmazonEC2ContainerRegistryReadOnly` for accessing connectors purchased from AWS Marketplace\.
-+ The `glue:GetJob` and `glue:GetJobs` permissions
++ The `glue:GetJob` and `glue:GetJobs` permissions\.
-+ AWS Secrets Manager permissions for accessing AWS secrets used with connections\.
++ AWS Secrets Manager permissions for accessing secrets that are used with connections\.
 Refer to [IAM policy examples for secrets in AWS Secrets Manager](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html) for example IAM policies\.

-If your AWS Glue ETL job runs within a Amazon VPC, then the VPC must be configured as described in [Configuring an Amazon VPC for your ETL job](#getting-started-vpc-config)\.
+If your AWS Glue ETL job runs within a VPC running Amazon VPC, then the VPC must be configured as described in [Configuring a VPC for your ETL job](#getting-started-vpc-config)\.

 ## Set up IAM permissions for AWS Glue Studio<a name="getting-started-iam-permissions"></a>

 You can create the roles and assign policies to users and job roles by using the AWS administrator user\.

+**To create an IAM policy and role for use with AWS Glue Studio**

 1. Create an IAM policy for the AWS Glue service\.